jwsu825/jwsu825.github.io/_pages/about.md

 News
 ======
-- will serve as an Area Chair for ICLR 2026
+- will serve as an Area Chair for ICLR 2026\\
+- one paper (as corresponding author) is accepted in VLDB 2025\\
+- three papers (as first author) are accepted in ICML 2025

 ------